lcchua/mlops-project/appdeploy-readme.md

 **Separation of Concerns**

-The .pbx model file is bundled wit API code and ideally should be decoupled and maintained in an AWS S3 storage.
+The .pbx model file is bundled with API code and ideally should be decoupled and maintained in an AWS S3 storage.
 By doing so, we can fully utilize Skaffold's complete pipeline tool for CI/CD purposes.
 Such an implementation would have the API to connect to the .pbx model file when required.
-Any updates in the model file would not require rebuild of the FASTIAPI image.
+Any updates in the model file would not require rebuild of the FASTIAPI image and vice versa.

 **Add an action to deploy on release**